 The mandatory and statutory benefits in Spain are:

-Accounting standards must adhere to Spanish Generally Accepted Accounting Principle (GAAP) and International Financial Reporting Standards (IFRS).
+Companies must follow Spanish Generally Accepted Accounting Principle (GAAP) and International Financial Reporting Standards (IFRS).

 Companies in Spain must file annual financial statements with the Mercantile Registry (Registro Mercantil).

-Statutory audit is required if a company exceeds two of the following three thresholds for two consecutive fiscal years:
+Companies must undergo a statutory audit if they exceed two of the following three thresholds for two consecutive fiscal years:

-Audits must be performed by a certified auditor and submitted with the annual accounts to the Mercantile Registry.
+A certified auditor performs audits and submits them with the annual accounts to the Mercantile Registry.

 The standard corporate tax rate is 25%.
 Newly incorporated companies can benefit from a reduced rate of 15% during their first 2 profitable years.